opendesigndev/octopus/packages/octopus-ai/README.md

 Check [`examples/node/convert-debug.ts`](./examples/node/convert-debug.ts) for example usage in custom manual runs.

+Check [`examples/web/`](./examples/web/) for more details about usage in web browsers.

 Check [`src/services/conversion/exporters/`](./src/services/conversion/exporters/index.ts) for more details about exporters.

-Check [`src/services/conversion/ai-file-reader/`](./src/services/conversion/ai-file-reader/index.ts) for more details about AIFileReader
+Check [`src/services/conversion/readers/`](./src/services/conversion/readers) for more details about AIFileReaderNode and AIFileReaderWeb

 ## TypeDoc